Complex Fires in Mendocino, Lake counties grow to over 24,000 acres

 Click here for the latest from Cal Fire, including the latest evacuation information.

-Shelters have been established at the Mountain Vista Middle School in Kelseyville and the Twin Pines Casino in Middletown.
+A shelter has been established at the Mountain Vista Middle School in Kelseyville.
+The shelter at Twin Pines Casino in Middletown has closed.

 RELATED WILDFIRE STORIES & VIDEOS: